robjg/oddjob/README.txt

   designer forms.
 - Allow pasting and dragging Oddjobs onto the startup panel of Oddjob Explorer.
-- Look at what happens when there are exceptions in a timer.
-Should there be a haltOnException flag.
-Should an Exception in a timer be indicated as an exception state not an incomplete state?
 - Add Security to the WebApp (with a Read Only role).
 - Introduce the idea of Read only configuration that can't be modified if it's been loaded from a non modifiable resource, i.e. from the class path.